rjsf-team/react-jsonschema-form/packages/docs/docs/advanced-customization/custom-templates.md

 - `label`: The computed label for this widget, as a string
 - `multiple`: A boolean value stating if the widget can accept multiple values;
 - `onChange`: The value change event handler; call it with the new value every time it changes;
+- `onChangeOverride`: A `BaseInputTemplate` implements a default `onChange` handler that it passes to the HTML input component to handle the `ChangeEvent`.
+Sometimes a widget may need to handle the `ChangeEvent` using custom logic.
+If that is the case, that widget should provide its own handler via this prop;
 - `onKeyChange`: The key change event handler (only called for fields with `additionalProperties`); pass the new value every time it changes;
 - `onBlur`: The input blur event handler; call it with the widget id and value;
 - `onFocus`: The input focus event handler; call it with the widget id and value;